 Activities of daily living include:

-Home care is also often less expensive than skilled nursing facilities, hospitals, assisted living homes, and hospice facilities.
+Home care is also often less expensive than any skilled nursing facility, hospital, assisted living home, and hospice facility.

 Home care and home health care encompass a wide variety of services.
 All types of home care involve in-home visits by a home health aide or personal care aid to assist you or your loved one with various needs (often surrounding ADLs).